lee-lindley/app_html_table_pkg/README.md

 FROM dual;
 ```

-For this example I am including all of the HTML code but trimming out most of the rows from the resultset.
+For this example we include all of the HTML code but trim out most of the data rows from the resultset.
 You
 can see how the table data is wrapped with a **div** and an embedded scoped CSS style
 that has two special overrides for TD tags in columns 1 and 4.
 We can add more options for the style,
 such as perhaps colors and fonts, but I'm not an HTML/CSS guy, so it is slow going.
 If you would like